Consensys/linea-attestation-registry/contracts/README.md

 ### 4. Do upgrade

 1. Check your `.env` file contains the address of all the proxies for the targeted network
 2. Upgrade only the implementations that have changed since the last upgrade via the `pnpm run upgrade NETWORK_NAME` command
+   - If you want to skip contract verification, use `pnpm run upgrade:no-verify NETWORK_NAME` instead
-3. _Optional_: Upgrade all the implementations by forcing their re-deployment via the `pnpm run upgrade:force NETWORK_NAME` command
+3. _Optional_: If you need to upgrade EAS-related contracts, use the `pnpm run upgrade:eas NETWORK_NAME` command
+   - If you want to skip contract verification, use `pnpm run upgrade:eas:no-verify NETWORK_NAME` instead

 :warning: Note: Forcing the redeployment of all the implementations is more expensive!